zumdar/waterwheel_drum-synth-machine/README.md

 ## V1 - etched

 - Schematic was designed in October 2022.
-A PCB was designed and then etched in the backyard on copper clad FR4 board.
+A PCB (well 3 actually...) were designed and then etched on the driveway on copper clad FR4 board.
 Here is the design:
   ![alt text](<PCB/pcb_files_v1 - etched PCB/waterwheel_synth_V1_all.png>)
   ![alt text](Documentation/Photos_Video/etched_drum_seq_pcb.jpg)
 - The etched PCB was tested and then a full PCB was designed and fabricated by JLCPCB